mrkkrp/ion/README.md

 * Chances are you'll meet a horned toad while using the app.

 To be honest, ION is pretty obsolete.
-Now I use my another program MIDA and algorithmic automation to do the same sort of things.
-But ION is still can do some unique tricks.
+Now I use my another programs MIDA and ALGA to do the same sort of thing (but in fabulous quality, since MIDA and ALGA just create data that controls high-end quality plugins and DAWs, or whatever stuff you have).
+But ION still knows some tricks.

 ## How to Improve ION

 If you want to improve ION and continue its development, I advise the following improvements:

-- use boost instead of STL;
+* use boost instead of STL;

-- try to rewrite some parts in more functional style;
+* try to rewrite some parts in more functional style;

-- use some well-known library to work with WAVE, abandon my library;
+* use some well-known library to work with WAVE, abandon my library;

-- use XML instead of parameter lists, abandon my library;
+* use XML instead of parameter lists, abandon my library;

-- it would be great if it could be compiled with GCC (Qt for GUI).
+* it would be great if it could be compiled with GCC (Qt for GUI), so people could build it and use without buying any stuff.

 ## License